Last Updated on 10 January 2025 by Cycloscope

 Situated in the Northwest of the country, Piedmont is almost surrounded by the Alps.
 It is bordered by France to the west and Switzerland to the northeast and is believed to be over 40% mountainous.

-Bikepackers can follow the country’s second-largest river, Po, which begins in the hills of Monviso and runs all the way to the Adriatic Sea.
-The region features over 50 national and regional parks including Gran Paradiso National Park which hosts thousands of protected animal and plant species.
+Bikepackers can follow the country’s second-largest river, the Po, which begins in the hills of Monviso and runs all the way to the Adriatic Sea.
+The region features over 50 national and regional parks, including Gran Paradiso National Park, which hosts thousands of protected animal and plant species.

 Turin

-You can ride along Via Roma which runs between Piazza Felice, Piazza Castello, and Piazza San Carlo, old town squares where you can see stunning architecture and monuments, including the Royal Library of Turin, where Leonardo da Vinci’s self-portrait is kept.
-Besides that, there are so many things to do in Turing to keep you busy for at least a whole weekend.
+You can ride along Via Rom, which runs between Piazza Felice, Piazza Castello, and Piazza San Carlo, old town squares where you can see stunning architecture and monuments, including the Royal Library of Turin, home to Leonardo da Vinci’s self-portrait.
+Besides that, there are so many things to do in Turin to keep you busy for at least a whole weekend.

 Asti

-Main sights include several beautiful churches such as the Cathedral of Santa Maria Assunta, a Romanesque-Gothic structure that has been standing since the 13th century.
-Other sights include Piazza Medici and Troyana Tower.
+Main sights include several beautiful churches, such as the Cathedral of Santa Maria Assunta, a Romanesque-Gothic structure dating back to the 13th century.
+Other sights include the Piazza del Duomo and Torre del Mangia.

 Milan